devadilson/springboot_ms_ead/README.md

 # Spring Boot Project Microservices EAD
 Restful API project in Spring Boot 3 and Java 17 of an EAD system using microservices

+#
+### NOTE: The Same Project with Broken Pattern and Authentication and Authorization with JWT Token, change for branch #MAINV2#

 ### Starting Microservices
 #
 1 - Service Registry